Boating on Rottnest Island

 The Boating Industry Association of Western Australia runs regular Boating Convoys to Rottnest Island.
 The Rottnest Safety Convoy is an event for boat owners and their families and friends.
 The convoys are for seagoing craft that are between five and ten metres in length and capable of maintaining a consistent minimum speed of 15 knots.
-Contact the Boating Industry Association of Western Australia or visit the Department of Transport for more information.
+Visit the Boating Industry Association of Western Australia website.

 Fuel and Potable Water

 Fuel, (Diesel, Unleaded and Premium Unleaded) is available from the Fuel Jetty in Thomson Bay: 24 hours/ 7 days a week - self service.
 Payment to be made by credit card (Mastercard or Visa) or EFTPOS.
-Small quantities of unleaded fuel and LPG are available from the Geordie Bay Store.
+Small quantities of LPG are available from the Geordie Bay Store.